pybind/pybind11/README.md

 - When supported by the compiler, two new C++14 features (relaxed constexpr and return value deduction) are used to precompute function signatures at compile time, leading to smaller binaries.

+- With little extra effort, C++ types can be pickled and unpickled similar to regular Python objects.

 ## Supported compilers